STAT545-UBC/STAT545-UBC-original-website/bit004_stat545-use-of-github.md

   * Other
     - [Peer review Shiny app](http://shinyapps.stat.ubc.ca/STAT545/peer-review/)
     - any time spent configuring Git(Hub) and learning about usage patterns struck me as a valid pedagogical goal -- so did not worry about the time spent on this
+    - like Mine, harvesting the GitHub usernames is semi-painful; repo names however were within my control and I created them from official class registration list